GothenburgBitFactory/taskwarrior/docs/rfcs/protocol.md

 ## Summary of Response Codes

-Status responses indicate the server\'s response to the last command received from the client.
+Status responses indicate the server's response to the last command received from the client.
 The codes consist of a 3 digit numeric code.

 The first digit of the response broadly indicates the success, failure, or progress of the previous command (based generally on [RFC640](https://tools.ietf.org/html/rfc640) [RFC821](https://tools.ietf.org/html/rfc821)):